TLRKiliann/phpython-server/README.md

-# Python-Shell
+# PhPyton-Server

-## Python + PHP(server) & TERMINAL
+## PHP-Server with Python & TERMINAL

-Demo to identificate some elements of http headers, TCP/IP packets.
-And to scrap data from an external network.
+* Demo to identificate some elements of http headers, TCP/IP packets.
+* How to scrap data from an external network.
+* And how to catch public IP when client connects to server.

 ### Many libraries and modules :
 - SimpleHTTPRequestHandler